 6. Lean Portfolio Management:

-The purpose of this competency is to align strategy and its execution by applying Lean and System thinking approaches for investment funding and strategy, Agile portfolio governance and operations.
-These associations give the business the ability to align strategy for the execution and meeting the present commitments dependably and give way for innovation.
+This competency aims to align strategy and its execution by applying Lean and System thinking approaches for investment funding and strategy, Agile portfolio governance and operations.
+These associations allow the business to align its strategy for execution, meet present commitments dependably, and give way to innovation.

 7. Organizational Agility Competence:

 It explains how lean-thinking Agile teams and people improve their business processes.
-Even, it explains strategy with decisive and clear commitments and quickly adapt the organization as required for capitalizing new chances.
+It also explains strategy with decisive and clear commitments and quickly adapting the organization as required to capitalize on new opportunities.

 Measuring the Business Agility Value Stream: